javadbat/jb-input/README.md

 </jb-input>
 ```
 ## Other Related Docs:
+- see [jb-input-react](https://github.com/javadbat/jb-input-react) if you want to use this component in react

 - see [All JB Design system Component List](https://github.com/javadbat/design-system/blob/master/docs/component-list.md) for more components

-- use [Contribution Guide](https://github.com/javadbat/design-system/blob/master/docs/contribution-guide.md) if yo want to contribute in this component.
+- use [Contribution Guide](https://github.com/javadbat/design-system/blob/master/docs/contribution-guide.md) if you want to contribute in this component.